Lodging Type: Hotel

 The 72 en-suite rooms are made up of twins, doubles and kings.
 All rooms have TV, Wifi, minibar and safe.
 The meeting room can accommodate 150 pax, and has aircon and sound system.
 The restaurant serves Ethiopian cuisine and some international dishes.

 Highlights of Axum include the Archaeological Museum of Axum, and the Cathedral of St Mary of Zion, believed to be the last resting place of the original Ark of the Covenant; the famous Stele Field, believed to have been carved in the 4th century AD by subjects of the Kingdom of Aksum, or Axum, and grave markers for royal burial chambers.
 The largest of the stelae was taken to Rome in 1937, during the Italian occupation of Ethiopia, and the monument was only re-erected in its original home in Axum in 2008.

 Also of interest here are the palace and tomb of King Kaleb and King Gebre Meskel, and the residence of the legendary Queen of Sheba, who is said to have returned from her visit to King Solomon of Israel carrying his child: Menelik, founder of the Solomon dynasty of Ethiopia.

-To request availability / quotation, add Sabean International Hotel, Axum, to your list.
+To find out more, or request a quotation, add Sabean International Hotel, Axum, to your list of favourites.